Levothyroxine and Calcium: Can You Take Them Together?

 What should you do?

 The most important step is timing.
-Take levothyroxine on an empty stomach with water, then wait to take calcium.
+Take levothyroxine on an empty stomach with water, then leave a clear gap before any calcium.
+Here is a simple schedule to follow.

-• Check labels carefully for calcium in multivitamins, prenatal vitamins, antacids, and combination mineral products.
+• Check labels for hidden calcium in multivitamins, prenatal vitamins, antacids, and combination mineral products.

-• Ask for repeat TSH testing if you recently started calcium, stopped calcium, or changed how you take it.
+• Ask about repeat TSH testing if you recently started calcium, stopped calcium, or changed how you take it.

 Which specific products are affected?